Western Digital (NASDAQ:WDC) Issues Q3 2022 Earnings Guidance

 Western Digital (NASDAQ:WDC) updated its third quarter 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $1.500-$1.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.760.
+The company provided EPS guidance of $1.500-$1.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.760.
 The company issued revenue guidance of $4.45 billion-$4.65 billion, compared to the consensus revenue estimate of $4.23 billion.

-Several brokerages have commented on WDC.
-Craig Hallum dropped their price target on Western Digital from $101.00 to $90.00 and set a buy rating on the stock in a research report on Friday, October 29th.
-They noted that the move was a valuation call.
-Citigroup lowered their price objective on Western Digital from $80.00 to $75.00 in a research report on Friday, January 28th.
-Deutsche Bank Aktiengesellschaft lowered their price objective on Western Digital from $81.00 to $70.00 and set a buy rating on the stock in a research report on Friday, January 28th.
-Susquehanna Bancshares reiterated a buy rating and issued a $80.00 price target on shares of Western Digital in a research report on Tuesday, January 25th.
-Finally, Stifel Nicolaus reduced their price objective on Western Digital from $97.00 to $83.00 in a research note on Friday, January 28th.
-Six investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
-According to data from MarketBeat, Western Digital presently has an average rating of Buy and a consensus target price of $74.57.
+A number of analysts recently issued reports on the company.
+Stifel Nicolaus lowered their target price on Western Digital from $97.00 to $83.00 in a research report on Friday, January 28th.
+TheStreet raised Western Digital from a c+ rating to a b rating in a research report on Thursday, January 27th.
+StockNews.com raised Western Digital from a hold rating to a buy rating in a research report on Saturday, February 5th.
+Susquehanna Bancshares restated a buy rating and set a $80.00 price objective on shares of Western Digital in a report on Tuesday, January 25th.
+Finally, Zacks Investment Research cut Western Digital from a buy rating to a hold rating and set a $52.00 price objective for the company. in a report on Monday, January 31st.
+Six investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $74.57.

-In other news, Director Paula A. Price sold 4,150 shares of Western Digital stock in a transaction on Monday, January 31st.
-The stock was sold at an average price of $51.82, for a total value of $215,053.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other news, Director Paula A. Price sold 4,150 shares of the firm’s stock in a transaction that occurred on Monday, January 31st.
+The shares were sold at an average price of $51.82, for a total transaction of $215,053.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Company insiders own 0.17% of the company’s stock.

+Institutional investors have recently added to or reduced their stakes in the stock.
+Parametric Portfolio Associates LLC grew its stake in Western Digital by 24.9% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 949,178 shares of the data storage provider’s stock valued at $61,896,000 after buying an additional 189,165 shares in the last quarter.
+California State Teachers Retirement System boosted its holdings in Western Digital by 2.5% in the 4th quarter.
+California State Teachers Retirement System now owns 573,828 shares of the data storage provider’s stock valued at $37,419,000 after purchasing an additional 13,939 shares during the period.
+Cubist Systematic Strategies LLC boosted its holdings in Western Digital by 38.7% in the 4th quarter.
+Cubist Systematic Strategies LLC now owns 43,148 shares of the data storage provider’s stock valued at $2,814,000 after purchasing an additional 12,050 shares during the period.
+Metropolitan Life Insurance Co NY boosted its holdings in Western Digital by 19.0% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 35,626 shares of the data storage provider’s stock valued at $2,323,000 after purchasing an additional 5,681 shares during the period.
+Finally, Peapack Gladstone Financial Corp boosted its holdings in Western Digital by 5.0% in the 4th quarter.
+Peapack Gladstone Financial Corp now owns 17,737 shares of the data storage provider’s stock valued at $1,157,000 after purchasing an additional 842 shares during the period.
+Institutional investors and hedge funds own 78.25% of the company’s stock.

 Western Digital Corp. engages in the developing, manufacturing, marketing, and sale of data storage devices and solutions.
 It operates through the following product categories: Client Devices, Data Center Devices & Solutions, and Client Solutions.
 The Client Devices category includes mobile, desktop, gaming and digital video hard drives, solid state drives (SSDs), embedded products, and wafers.